 Grade Point Average (GPA)

 Applicants must have a cumulative GPA of 3.0 or better in either their undergraduate, post-baccalaureate or graduate studies.
-As special circumstances arise, GPA calculations can be performed on a case-by-case basis.
+Calculation of the Admission GPA is based on the following:

 |Subject||Quantity and Discipline|